agu-tmrv/Discord-bot/README.md

 ![image](https://github.com/agu-tmrv/Discord-bot/assets/138933725/6c675826-1ce9-4e4e-a840-dd3904770fa9)

-(I added 2 hours cooldown so, they won't spamming the channel)
+(I added a 2-hour cooldown so that users won't spam the channel.)

-And also specefic commands can be used only in particular channels what i wrote (by channel ID of discord)
+Moreover, specific commands can only be used in particular channels based on their Discord channel IDs, ensuring proper usage and organization within the server environment.

  **Shop Commands:**